SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 ```

 Another approach is to use a script.
-This is included to give you an idea of what's possible.
-The `bgu` script is described in a couple of blog posts in the [Further reading section of exercise 2 in the main CodeJam content](exercises/02-authenticating-and-configuration/README.md#further-reading) ("Getting BTP resource GUIDs with the btp CLI" parts 1 and 2), and uses the JSON output format that is available as a more predictable and machine-parseable alternative for scripting and more.
-We'll take a look at that JSON output format shortly!
+Described in a couple of blog posts in the [Further reading section of exercise 2 in the main CodeJam content](exercises/02-authenticating-and-configuration/README.md#further-reading) ("Getting BTP resource GUIDs with the btp CLI" parts 1 and 2) is a script called [btpguid](scripts/btpguid) which uses the JSON output format that is available as a more predictable and machine-parseable alternative for scripting and more.
+We'll take a look at the JSON output format next!

 ### Explore and parse the JSON output